El Exótico Frente Ruso

 Second myth: The exotic Russian front

-The war propaganda as literature, motion pictures or as many other means during the years of the 1939-45 conflict and the tons of rigorous works, however written without the counterbalance of those published behind the «Iron Curtain», have modelled the Western opinion about this issue.
+The Russian front, the most decisive theatre of World War II in Europe: war propaganda as literature, motion pictures or as many other means during the years of the 1939-45 conflict and the tons of rigorous works, however written without the counterbalance of those published behind the «Iron Curtain», have modelled the Western opinion about this issue.
 These books have biased the conception of the importance of Operation Barbarossa and the rest of the Eastern Front combat until the seizing of Berlin in May, 1945, by Zhukov and Koniev.
 The image of such a feat of arms has been rendered to an exotic and cruel campaing, but minor in the aftermath of World War II in Europe.
 This image is as inaccurate as unfair.

 In the present world where the relentless mass media shape our mindsets (with and without a purpose), we have accepted the Western allies (mainly the USA and Britain) as the main actors of Adolf Hitler’s defeat.
 But if we research deeper beyond the attractiveness of the Hollywood-made history, we find other crushing data.
 The USA lost in World War II around half a million men in action (in all theatres of operation).
 The Soviet Union lost a figure as astonishing as difficult to imagine and calculate.
 It exceeds 20 million.